Cyber Essentials Scheme Patching Requirements

 Guided CE Plus - CEP002

 Did you close the opened ports when they are no longer necessary?

-Is opening/closing ports process and authorisation documented?
+Is the opening/closing ports process and authorization documented?

 Is admin access restricted to certain IP addresses only?

 From time to time IT personnel need to access the firewall from outside the network.
-We usually enable this remote management feature but might not necessarily have restricted the access to certain IP addresses.
+We usually enable this remote management feature but might not necessarily have restricted access to certain IP addresses.
 It is a good idea not to open for the world and restrict the remote access to certain source addresses.

-Do you have a firewall enabled on end user devices?
+Do you have a firewall enabled on end-user devices?